WTCB: Switch to AC

-On April 15, 1985, the station signed on from its new tower as an Adult Contemporary/CHR/Oldies hybrid with the new call letters WTCB and a new moniker, "B106."
+On April 15, 1985, the station signed on from its new tower as an adult contemporary/CHR/oldies hybrid with the new call letters WTCB and a new moniker, "B106".
 WTCB quickly improved its ratings, with a more contemporary format and a signal that covered two-thirds of South Carolina.
 WTCB provides at least secondary coverage from the southern suburbs of Charlotte to the northern suburbs of Charleston.

 By the late 1980s, due to changing market conditions, "B106" softened its music by dropping the more upbeat titles and focused on being a soft adult contemporary outlet.
 At that time, the market had two other AC outlets, WSCQ and new upstart WAAS (now WARQ), fighting for Columbia's AC audience.
 By the end of 1992, both stations flipped to different formats, leaving WTCB as the only AC remaining in the market.
 Bloomington Broadcasting purchased the station in 1989 from Keymarket Communications for $4.34 million.
-Bill McElveen was the General Manager until Cumulus Media purchased the station in late 2011.
+Bill McElveen was the general manager until Cumulus Media purchased the station in late 2011.

 Beginning in 1993, "B106" gradually reverted toward a more upbeat gold-based AC format.
-With the increasing use of digital tuners on radios, the station updated its on-air moniker as "B106.7."
+With the increasing use of digital tuners on radios, the station updated its on-air moniker as "B106.7".

 Gamecocks football

 From September 2002 until November 2007, WTCB was the flagship radio station for University of South Carolina Gamecocks football, taking over from longtime outlet WVOC.
 WTCB devoted a significant number of hours to pre-game and post-game coverage on Saturdays when the team played its games.
-When Citadel Broadcasting moved co-owned WNKT from the Charleston radio market to Columbia, it switched that station to an all sports format.
+When Citadel Broadcasting moved co-owned WNKT FM 107.5 from the Charleston radio market to Columbia, it switched that station to an all sports format.
 Citadel merged with Cumulus Media on September 16, 2011.